 He was the first Sultan of India because he got the title of Sultan from the caliphate then he ascended the throne of Delhi sultanate in 1211.

-Al-Mustansir Bi’llah, the caliphate of Baghdad permitted him to be a Sultan then Immediately after getting the permission he held the title of Sultan, And Khutbah started to recite in mosques from his for long life.
+Al-Mustansir Bi’llah, the caliphate of Baghdad permitted him to be a Sultan then Immediately after getting the permission he held the title of Sultan, And the Imams had also recited khutbah in the mosque for his long life.

 Iltutmish expedition and war

-- From 1217 AD – He drive Nasruddin Khwaja to death.
+In 1217 AD – He put Nasruddin Khwaja to death.

-- In 1225 AD – He defeated Husamuddin Awaaz and conquered Bengal and Bihar also in the same year also conquered the Northen board
+In 1225 AD – He defeated Husamuddin Nawaz and conquered Bengal and Bihar also in the same year conquered the Northen board

-- In 1234 to 1235 AD – He had conquered Malwa and Ujjain Bhilsa, along with it had won a large area of Madhya Pradesh
+From 1234 to 1235 AD – He had conquered Malwa, Ujjain, and Bhilsa, along with he had won a large area of Madhya Pradesh.

 - Tanka – It was the first coin made of silver and pure Arabic was written on it.

-And on these coins goddess Lakshmi’s image was also printed along with this the picture of Nandi bull was printed, Its purpose was that there were mostly Hindus in India, He printed pictures of deities to get support and earn their trust.
+And on these coins goddess Lakshmi’s image was printed, and along with this the picture of Nandi bull was also printed, Its purpose was that there were mostly Hindu in India, He printed pictures of deities to get support and earn their trust.

-He made a group of 40 Turkish officers and they were the same Turkish people who sent the invitation to him from Badaun to become the Sultan.
+Iltutmish made a group of 40 Turkish officers and he included those Turkish people who had sent an invitation to him, to become the Sultan.

-Unfortunately, This group was further abolished by Ghiyasuddin Balban because he was one of them according to few historians he did that to rule Slave Dynasty perfectly because they used to middling in Razia Sultan‘s work.
+Unfortunately, This group was further abolished by Ghiyasuddin Balban because Balban was one of them, and according to historians, he did that to rule the Slave Dynasty perfectly because they used to create disturbance in Razia Sultan‘s work.

-- To stop them in India from going back to their country he started to giving them tax-free land so that they can live in India and they can join the army.
+- To stop them in India from going back to their country he started to giving them tax-free land so that they could live in India and could join the army.

-He was a man of justice. for justice, There used to be two Ox at the door of his palace, Bell was tied around the neck of those Ox so any person could ask for justice by ringing them.
+Iltutmish was a man of justice.
+Therefore, There used to be two Ox at the door of his palace, and the ring bell was tied around the neck of those Ox, so any person could ask for justice by ringing the bell.